victor-lin/p53-chip-seq-data/README.md

-# p53-chip-seq-plots
+# p53-chip-seq-data

-see [wiki](https://github.com/zhoulab/p53-chip-seq-plots/wiki) for information regarding master table, figures, and files.
+see wiki for information regarding master table, figures, and files.

 ## Requirements